tenstorrent/tenstorrent.github.io/README.md

 3. To view the generated documentation locally, open `output/core/latest/index.html` in your browser.

+### Local Dev

+When making changes locally, you can run `make html` in the directory of the project you are working on, rather than building the whole doc site.
+This will build that project's html to the _build directory in that project.
+Make sure to delete the `_build` directory between builds, as this can sometimes cause issues with updates not getting built.

 ## Repo Structure

 The repo is structured with a folder for each documentation project. the `Core` folder contains the core documentation, and links to the other projects.
 All other projects link back to Core.